dylangleason/weather-report/README.md

   error handler methods using `rescue_from` but did not implement them.
 This could provide more useful error reporting for client apps.
+- Support search for a full or partial address in the input, rather than just a zipcode.
+This would likely require use of another third-party API.
 - I used some prebuilt components using Bulma CSS to build a very simple, but rudimentary UI.
-This could definitely be improved upon input validation and other error handling, better animations, icons, etc.
+This could definitely be improved upon by implementing input validation and other error handling, better animations, icons, etc.
 - Consider configuring autoload or eager load paths to clean up inclusion of `lib` directory services, as the various `require` statements are a little bit messy.